hdmvide/mScaleTextarea/README.md

 # scaleTextarea

-**scaleTextarea** is a new event that retrieves the dimensions of a textarea by scaling it in real time
+**scaleTextarea** is a new jquery event that retrieves the dimensions of a textarea by scaling it in real time

 An Example: